 She received her PhD in Biochemistry from the University of Alberta and completed a postdoctoral fellowship in the Cell Biology Program at the Hospital for Sick Children.
-Elaine received her Honors B.Sc. in Biomedical Science from University College Cork, Ireland.
+Elaine received her Honors BSc in Biomedical Science from University College Cork, Ireland.

 Previously, Christy was Administrative Coordinator of Bioscience Education Canada (BEC), where she was the point of contact for all regional coordinators on the Sanofi BioGENEius Challenge Canada competition.
 She has also coordinated and supported administrative duties on projects including lectures, workshops, and the Lab Tools for Schools program.
 Prior to that, she worked at Experchem Laboratory Inc. as a pharmaceutical analyst.
 With over seven years of laboratory experience, she has worked extensively on gas chromatography, QA/QC, method development, and analytical testing.

 Christy studied chemistry, biology, philosophy and abnormal psychology at Trent University and obtained a Diploma in Chemical Laboratory Technology – Pharmaceutical Co-op Program at Seneca College.